+Since tomatoes are at their ripest right now, making Gazpacho makes perfect sense for a quick and easy meal.
 Gazpacho is a mixture of tomatoes of any kind, cucumbers, scallions or spring onions and bread.
-The bread acts as a thickening agent and make this tomato-based soup creamy as a bowl of ice cream – well almost.
-The tomatoes with their sweet acidity balance out the equation and a splash of vinegar really perks up the mix and enhances flavor.
+The bread acts as a thickening agent and makes this tomato-based soup creamy as a bowl of ice cream – well almost.
+The tomatoes with their sweet acidity balance out the equation, and a splash of vinegar really perks up the mix and enhances flavor.

 You can leave this soup a little chunky if you prefer, or if you have a high-speed blender like me, puree until smooth.
-It doesn’t matter which texture you prefer – the taste of a bowl of Gazpacho is pure summer heaven.
+It doesn’t matter which texture you prefer, the taste of a bowl of Gazpacho is pure summer heaven, a real treat before we say goodbye to the season.

 1/2 loaf French bread, crusts removed